 Defect yes or no?

 We have had an increasing number of enquiries from home owners after delignification has been identified in their roof void by a building inspector.
-Reporting that the delignification is a major structural defect, a safety hazard and told not to walk on their roof for risk of it “caving in”.
-In many cases this information is not correct.
+They are told by others that the delignification is a major structural defect, a safety hazard and told not to walk on their roof for risk of it “caving in”.
+In many cases, this information is not correct.
 The roof voids we have been asked to inspect after being told “the roof could cave in” have been fine.
 As you can see in this video.